Lucas Zelarayán: International career

 Born in Argentina, Zelarayán is of Armenian descent through his father.
 He received an invitation to represent the Armenia national team in June 2020.
 After accepting the invitation in October 2021, he made his debut for the team in a 1–1 draw against Iceland during the 2022 FIFA World Cup qualification matches.

 On 16 June 2023, Zelarayán scored his first international goals in a 4–2 win away to Wales in UEFA Euro 2024 qualification.
 In the reverse fixture on 18 November, he netted after five minutes in a 1–1 draw.

 Style of play

-Lucas Zelarayán is a versatile attacking midfielder who has proven himself in a variety of positions, including on the wings and in the central midfield.
-With a reputation as a creative playmaker possessing exceptional technical ability and decision making, he is an expert at dismantling opposing defenses.
-Zelarayán's great sense of positioning on the field allows him to shoot from outside the box, dribble past defenders, and deliver final passes that unlock even the tightest of defenses.
-His ability to not only set up teammates, but set himself up to score as well makes him a vital component of his team's offense.
-In addition to his attacking prowess, Zelarayán is also a set-piece specialist, known for his superb free-kick taking ability.
-His talent for both keeping possession and slaloming through defenders make him an exceptionally dangerous player.
+Zelarayán is an attacking midfielder who has played in a variety of positions, including on the winger and in central midfield.
+Known for his technique, vision, passing, and free-kick ability, he is capable of contributing both as a playmaker and a goal scorer.
+His positioning and ball control allow him to create scoring opportunities through dribbling, long-range shooting, and final passes.